ccp4/DUI2/README.md

 ## Option 2, Installation with git and conda

-This assumes you have already installed DIALS and have a BASH shell active with the DIALS environment sourced (. dials_env.sh).
+This assumes you have already installed DIALS and have a BASH shell active with the DIALS environment sourced, for example: `. dials_env.sh`.

 First install `pyside2`: